digiltd/oh-rtd-test/Milight-Binding.md

 The `milight:<MilightId1>.host` value is the ip address of the Milight bridge.

 The `milight:<MilightId1>.port` value is UDP port address of the Milight bridge.
-Port value is an optional parameter.
+Port value is an optional parameter but has to be changed for the V3.0 version of milight bridge.

 Examples, how to configure your receiver device: